12 Surprising Facts About Mel Brooks

 Midway through the run, a supporting actor fell ill.
 Brooks agreed to take his place, but ended up flubbing his first scene.
 On stage, he was supposed to offer Harry a glass of water.
 But as Brooks poured, the cup slipped through his fingers and shattered into pieces.
 There was an awkward silence.
 Not knowing what to do, Brooks wandered down to the end of the stage, took off his character’s wig, and shouted “I’m 14.
 I’ve never done this before!”
 The crowd howled with laughter.
 From that moment on, Brooks said, he knew he’d be a comic for the rest of his life—even though the director threatened to kill him.

 The year 1944 was a pivotal one for Brooks.
-Upon graduating from high school, Brooks (who still went by Melvin Kaminsky) joined the U.S. Army.
+Upon graduating from high school, the future Oscar nominee (who still officially went by Melvin Kaminsky) joined the U.S. Army.
 After getting some training in Virginia and Oklahoma, he was sent off to Europe.
 As a member of the 1104th Engineer Combat Group, the Brooklynite saw action in the Battle of the Bulge.
-However, Brooks’ unit spent most of its time away from the battlefield.
+However, Brooks’s unit spent most of its time away from the battlefield.
 Instead, a normal day’s work for Brooks and his unit involved building bridges or poking around for buried landmines with their bayonets.

 After the war, Brooks was hired as a writer for Sid Caesar’s Your Show of Shows (1950-1954).
 He immediately hit it off with a co-worker named Carl Reiner, who would become a longtime friend and partner.
-One night, Reiner happened to catch a news show entitled We The People Speak.
-Hosted by Dan Seymour, the weekly program dramatized recent events with a team of actors.
-Reiner thought that this premise would make for a great skit on Your Show of Shows, but Caesar vetoed the idea.
+One night, Reiner happened to catch a news show entitled , a weekly program that dramatized current events with a team of actors and was hosted by Dan Seymour.
+Reiner thought this premise would make for a great skit on Your Show of Shows, but Caesar vetoed the idea.
 Nevertheless, some good still came of it.

 During a lull in the writer’s room, Reiner put on his best Seymour impression, turned to Brooks and said “Here’s a man who was actually seen at the crucifixion of Jesus Christ 2000 years ago.”
 With a thick Yiddish accent, Brooks replied “Oooh, boy.”
 Staying in character, Brooks went on to add, “Thin lad, wore sandals, long hair, walked around with 11 other guys.”
 Thus, the 2000 Year Old Man was born.